mvvvv/StereoKit-rust/README.md

 - Create a directory where necessary libs will be stored (i.e. ../x64-mingw-libs/) then add a link to the DLLs or static libs(*.a) the build will need after or during its creation.
 Example on Ubuntu 24.XX:
   - `ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libgcc_s_seh-1.dll ../x64-mingw-libs/ && ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libstdc++-6.dll ../x64-mingw-libs/`
   - or `ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libgcc_eh.a ../x64-mingw-libs/ && ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libstdc++.a ../x64-mingw-libs/`
-- Launch: `cargo build_sk_rs --x64-win-gnu ../x64-mingw-libs/  --example main_pc --features event-loop <the path of your exportable repository>`
+- Launch: `cargo build_sk_rs --x64-win-gnu ../x64-mingw-libs/  --example main_pc <the path of your exportable repository>`
 - To run main_pc.exe on Linux:
   - Add a non-steam game to your library then launch it when WiVRn or SteamVR are started.
   - If you only need the simulator: `wine main_pc.exe --test`